 Rs.
 5,000

-Entertainment allowance amount that is granted during the last year.
+Entertainment allowance amount that was granted during the last year.

 The 'salary' of an individual for this purpose excludes the benefits, allowance, and other perquisites.